dswd/vpncloud/README.md

 ### Current Status

-This project is under heavy development and has not reached a stable state yet.
+This project is still under development and has yet to reach a stable state.
+However, the main functionality should work and you are invited to test it.
-This is what currently works:
+This is what works:

+* Setting up tunnels between two networks via Ethernet (TAP) and IP (TUN)
-* Normal operation using TUN/TAP interfaces and different forwarding modes (Hub, Switch, Router)
+* Connecting multiple networks with multiple forwarding behaviors (Hub, Switch, Router)
-* Encryption using *libsodium*
+* Encrypted connections using *libsodium*
+* Automatic peer-to-peer meshing
+* NAT and (limited) firewall traversal using hole punching
+* Automatic reconnecting when connections are lost
+* Non-native forwarding modes, e.g. IP based learning switch and prefix routed Ethernet networks.
+* High throughput and low additional latency (see [performance page](performance.md))

 However there are some open issues:

 * Encryption has not been thoroughly reviewed, use with care.
-* The protocol can still change.
-* The software is not very well tested.
+* The software is not very well tested and the protocol can change.
-* The coverage score includes all unused methods from *libsodium*
-* The software has not been optimized for speed.

 Please feel free to help and contribute code.

 ### Semantic Versioning

 This project uses [semantic versioning](http://semver.org).
 Currently that means that everything can change between versions before 1.0 is finally released.
-This is especially true for the network protocol and even more for the crypto part of it.
-Expect them to change before 1.0.